ReoDeveloper/ghibli-locations/README.md

 ### Main goal
 Create a small app to consume Studio Ghible public API https://ghibliapi.herokuapp.com in order to fetch locations and data about them.

+#### Requirements
+* Persistent data in database, if data has been requested previously, use it before calling API again.
+* Show location list, shown info is free.
+* Location detail, shown info is free.
+* Search & filter location.

 ### License

     Copyright 2018 Reo Developer